-If a child does not make adequate progress once they have had good quality personalised teaching and all the interventions and reasonable adjustments have been made, the conclusion may be reached that the child requires help over and above that which is normally available and the child will be placed on the school SEN record with parental permission and receive SEN Support (SS).
+If a child does not make adequate progress once they have had good quality personalised teaching and all the interventions and reasonable adjustments have been made, the conclusion may be reached that the child requires help over and above that which is normally available and the child will be placed on the school Record of Support with parental permission and receive SEND Support (SS).
+This will be monitored through the writing and review of a Personal Learning Plan.